TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 Physical Products

 We collect your shipping address to send you products you have ordered.
-We may automatically collect data concerning your use of our video devices.

 Information Collected by Third Parties